How to retain your employees through The Great Resignation with feedback14 min read

 - Money– There are a lot of costs associated with working in an office, including the cost of commuting, city rent prices, daycare, etc. These are things people realize they don’t necessarily need to spend money on.

 - Overall flexibility- We’ve heard time and time again that employees are looking for work/life flexibility.
 People have lives outside of work and it’s important that there’s balance and flexibility between their personal and professional lives.
 In fact, in a 2021 State of Remote Work study by Buffer, almost 98% of respondents said they want to work remotely, at least some of the time, for the rest of their careers.
+Plus 35% of employees want their organizations to prioritize more flexibility in 2022, according to a study by Lever.

 Your employees are people, not robots.
 They want their needs to be considered and they want to be given the opportunity to flourish — no matter where they’re working from.
 A work environment where people feel safe to contribute and be themselves will make all the difference in creating a “space” where people are engaged and want to stay.